bharathkumarms525/readyassist/README.md

 There is always an anxiety in the customers mind regarding expenses that may be incurred post the expiration of OEM warranty period.
 This is where an EW subscription helps, by covering the risk associated with repairs/replacement of warranty parts post expiration of OEM warranty.
 In case of defect with warranty/major parts of the vehicle, ReadyAssist undertakes to repair/replace the part at no extra cost to the customer.

 22) What should I do if my Vehicle Develops a Fault or A part breaks down?
-Connect ReadyAssist, through contact no: 7676875758/ 8197852852 or mail at prime.support@readyassist.in
+Connect ReadyAssist, through contact no: 7676875758/ 8197852852 or mail at prime.support@readyassist.in.
+For all ReadyAssist Prime Support-related inquiries, you can reach our dedicated Prime Support team via phone at 7676875758 or 8197852852 during business hours (Monday to Saturday, 9:00 AM to 7:00 PM IST), or by email at prime.support@readyassist.in.
+Our Prime Support representatives monitor email inquiries during business hours and will respond to your questions within one business day.
+When emailing our Prime Support team, please include your vehicle details, subscription information, and a detailed description of your inquiry to help us provide you with the most efficient assistance.

 23) How long will my ReadyAssist ReadyAssist Prime Subscription plan Extended Warranty subscription last?
 ReadyAssist Prime Subscription plan Extended Warranty subscription plan is valid for 5 years from the date of purchase of new vehicle

 24) Can I transfer my ReadyAssist ReadyAssist Prime Subscription plan Extended Warranty to a new buyer?
-Yes, if you decide to sell your vehicle, you may transfer ReadyAssist Prime Subscription plan Extended Warranty subscription plan to a new buyer by reaching out to our Hotline number 7676875758 or you can write to prime.support@readyassist.in and we will get the subscription plan transferred
+Yes, if you decide to sell your vehicle, you may transfer ReadyAssist Prime Subscription plan Extended Warranty subscription plan to a new buyer by reaching out to our Hotline number 7676875758 during business hours (Monday to Saturday, 9:00 AM to 7:00 PM IST) or you can write to prime.support@readyassist.in and we will get the subscription plan transferred.
+Our Prime Support team handles all subscription transfer requests and will respond to email inquiries within one business day.
+When requesting a subscription transfer via email, please include both the current owner's and new owner's details, vehicle registration number, subscription plan information, and any supporting documentation to expedite the transfer process.

 25) When does my ReadyAssist Prime Extended Warranty Subscription plan period start?
 The ReadyAssist Prime Extended Warranty Subscription plan period starts from the date of purchase of vehicle, as per the vehicle purchase invoice.
 When can I claim my ReadyAssist Prime Extended Warranty Subscription plan?